• Home /

 Principal Balance: A Real World Example

-First-Time Home Buyer Stories: Principal Balance
+First-Time Home Buyer Stories - Principal Balance

 Imagine a first-time home buyer purchasing a home and using a 3% down Freddie Mac Home Possible mortgage to finance it.

-Because the home buyer opted for a low-downpayment mortgage, their lender requires private mortgage insurance (PMI) until the mortgage balance falls to 80% of the home’s value, which the home buyer estimates will take four years to happen.
+Because the home buyer opted for a low-downpayment mortgage, the lender requires private mortgage insurance (PMI) until the mortgage balance falls to 80% of the home’s value, which the home buyer estimates will take four years to happen.

 Common Questions About Loan Balance